kevoree-modeling/framework/README.md

 });
 ```

-Similarly here is the JavaScript illustration:
+And similarly here is the example in JavaScript:

 ```js
 myDefer.then(function(objects){